 NirSoft’s free BlueScreenView application offers an easy way to view blue-screen information you might have missed.
 It works by displaying information contained in those minidump files that are created during BSODs.

 This information is also available in the Windows Event Viewer, where blue screen messages are scattered among application crashes and other system log messages.

-BSODs have a variety of root causes, but these tips will help you deal with many blue screens:
+If you have trouble locating good advice for solving your problem, don’t worry.
+BSODs can have a variety of root causes.
+We do have some additional tips that might help you deal with many blue screens:

 - Use System Restore: If your system recently started blue-screening, use System Restore to roll its system software back to a previous state.
 If this works, you’ll know that it’s likely a software problem.

 - Scan for Malware: Malware that digs deep into Windows and gets its hooks into the Windows kernel at a low level can cause system instability.
 Scan your computer for malware to ensure buggy malicious software isn’t causing it to crash.

 - Install Updated Drivers: An incorrectly installed or buggy driver can lead to crashes.
 Download the latest drivers for your computer’s hardware from your computer manufacturer’s website and install them — this may fix BSODs caused by driver problems.

 - Boot Into Safe Mode: If your computer is blue-screening every time you turn it on, try booting into safe mode.
 In safe mode, Windows loads only the essential drivers.
 If a driver you’ve installed is causing Windows to blue screen, it shouldn’t do so in safe mode.
 You can work on fixing the problem from safe mode.